mrx7014/HorizonUX/HOWTOGUIDE.md

 - gcc
 **Attention:** You shall not proceed without these dependencies, if you do so.
 You might end up with a unbootable rom.

-## 1️⃣ Configure `makeconfigs.prop`
+## 1️⃣ Configure `src/makeconfigs.prop`
-- Open **`makeconfigs.prop`** in a text editor and adjust the included variables to your preference.
+- Open **`src/makeconfigs.prop`** in a text editor and adjust the included variables to your preference.
 - <a href="https://github.com/forsaken-heart24/HorizonXOneUI-HorizonUX/blob/main/MAKECONFIGS.md">If you're unsure about `makeconfigs.prop`, consider clicking this blue text</a>

-## 2️⃣ Configure `genericTargetPropeties.conf`
+## 2️⃣ Configure `src/genericTargetPropeties.conf`
-- if your device is not maintained (<a href="https://github.com/forsaken-heart24/HorizonXOneUI-HorizonUX/blob/main/SUPPORTED_DEVICES.md">Click to check if your device is supported or not</a>), open **`genericTargetPropeties.conf`** in a text editor and adjust the included variables to your preference.
+- if your device is not maintained (<a href="https://github.com/forsaken-heart24/HorizonXOneUI-HorizonUX/blob/main/SUPPORTED_DEVICES.md">Click to check if your device is supported or not</a>), open **`src/genericTargetPropeties.conf`** in a text editor and adjust the included variables to your preference.
 - <a href="https://github.com/forsaken-heart24/HorizonXOneUI-HorizonUX/blob/main/TARGETPROPERTIES.md">If you're unsure about `genericTargetPropeties.conf`, consider clicking this blue text</a>

 ## 3️⃣ Convert Line Endings (Windows Users Only)